Provisioning an eval org

 Permissions required for this task

 The Apigee provisioning wizard creates the eval org and its associated runtime instance.
-The eval org will have the same name and ID as your project ID.
+The eval org has the same name and ID as your project ID.

 Access routing